capsterx-switch/horizon-nx-std/CONTRIBUTING.md

   to fix the issue.

-* The dark blue **final-comment-period** label marks bugs that are using the RFC signoff functionality of [rfcbot][rfcbot] and are currently in the final comment period.
+* The dark blue **final-comment-period** label marks bugs that are using the RFC signoff functionality of [rfcbot][rfcbot] and are currenty in the final comment period.

 * Red, **I**-prefixed labels indicate the **importance** of the issue.
 The